Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 <br>

 The below is a representaion of the product model as it is seen in the admin panel.
-You can see each product from the site has been added here, with the relevant information added from the fields in the prodict model, for example, artist and price.
+You can see each product from the site has been added here, with the relevant information added from the fields in the product model, for example, artist and price.
 New items can be created and added at this point.
 <img src="media/images/product_model.png">
 <br>
 When admin users click on the item, they are then taken to the finer detail (see below), where they can amend any information to the provided fields that they like.
 This is also where they can add links to Spotify so that the user can listen to the record.
 There is also an option to add a media file.
 This is so the store user can add their own 1 minute clip of some audio in the future.